Functional specialization (brain)

 In neuroscience, functional specialization is a theory which suggests that different areas in the brain are specialized for different functions.
+It is opposed to the anti-localizationist theories and brain holism and equipotentialism.

 Historical origins

 Phrenology, created by Franz Joseph Gall (1758–1828) and Johann Gaspar Spurzheim (1776–1832) and best known for the idea that one's personality could be determined by the variation of bumps on their skull, proposed that different regions in one's brain have different functions and may very well be associated with different behaviours.
 Gall and Spurzheim were the first to observe the crossing of pyramidal tracts, thus explaining why lesions in one hemisphere are manifested in the opposite side of the body.
 However, Gall and Spurzheim did not attempt to justify phrenology on anatomical grounds.
 It has been argued that phrenology was fundamentally a science of race.
 Gall considered the most compelling argument in favor of phrenology the differences in skull shape found in sub-Saharan Africans and the anecdotal evidence (due to scientific travelers and colonists) of their intellectual inferiority and emotional volatility.
 In Italy, Luigi Rolando carried out lesion experiments and performed electrical stimulation of the brain, including the Rolandic area.

 Phineas Gage became one of the first lesion case studies in 1848 when an explosion drove a large iron rod completely through his head, destroying his left frontal lobe.
 He recovered with no apparent sensory, motor, or gross cognitive deficits, but with behaviour so altered that friends described him as "no longer being Gage," suggesting that the damaged areas are involved in "higher functions" such as personality.
 However, Gage's mental changes are usually grossly exaggerated in modern presentations.

 Subsequent cases (such as Broca's patient Tan) gave further support to the doctrine of specialization.

+In the XX century, in the process of treating epilepsy, Wilder Penfield produced maps of the location of various functions (motor, sensory, memory, vision) in the brain.